inambioinfo/snippets/TeamSKI/TeamPresentation.md

 # Team SKI - Selective Kinase Inhibitors
 ## Research
-Development of *in silico* tools for the design and identification of selective kinase inhibitors.
+The group is dedicated to develop computational methods that impact hit identification and lead optmization in preclinical R&D projects.
+In particular, we are working on innovative solutions that support the rational design and identification of selective kinase inhibitors.
+Our research is focussed on understanding and predicting the determinants of binding processes as well as mining compound profiling data to faciliate the transfer of SAR information; the techniques developed and applied by us are grounded in bio- and cheminformatics.
 #### Research Sponsor
-[Merck Serono](http://www.merckserono.com) the biopharmaceutical division of Merck KGaA
+We are grateful to [Merck Serono](http://www.merckserono.com) the biopharmaceutical division of Merck KGaA for supporting our work.
 ## Members
 ### Dr. Simone Fulle
 ![Simone Fulle](http://media.bio.mx/teams/ski/fulle.jpg)